hubertrykala93/hubertrykala93/README.md

 </p>

 # 🤔 About
-- 🔭 I am currently developing my passions and skills in Python programming and working with frameworks like Django and DRF.
+- 🔭 I am a Frontend Developer specializing in Angular, focused on building scalable and maintainable single-page applications.

 - 🌱 I am currently learning **PostgreSQL architecture as well as HTML and CSS**.